junnbang/full-stack/README.md

     > http://resthubserver-env.eba-ykb43kxe.us-east-2.elasticbeanstalk.com/
 - Database (*MongoDB*) is deployed on `MongoDB Atlas`.

+*NOTE: This is deployed on Amazon EC2 which is not serverless.
+For deploying API to serverless service, please refer to [Part 3](#Part-3).*

-### Instructions to access deployed endpoints using Postman
+### Instructions to access deployed endpoints on Amazon EC2 using Postman
 1. To access the deployed endpoints, open up your browser or `Postman`, and enter the following links to do a GET request:

     http://resthubserver-env.eba-ykb43kxe.us-east-2.elasticbeanstalk.com/api/items (To display all items)